 If you are under 18 years of age, please contact childline for support on 1800 66 66 66.

-Support Line volunteers receive initial and on-going training from Aware.
-They can help you to identify helpful options and actions which are available to you at the time of the call.
+Our Support Line Volunteers will offer you support and compassion as they help you identify helpful options and actions which are available to you at the time of the call.

 Your calls are confidential within normal limits.
 The Support Line can be quite busy at times, so if you’re trying to get through, please bear with us.